Iowa State artists help celebrate state parks centennial with ’20 Artists, 20 Parks’ exhibition

 - Backbone State Park, Dundee – Kimberly Moss, assistant professor of art and visual culture, College of Design; and coordinator, biological/premedical illustration program

-- Brushy Creek State Park, Lehigh – Austin Stewart, associate professor of art and visual culture, College of Design; and Omar De Kok-Mercado, natural resource ecology and management program coordinator, College of Agriculture and Life Sciences
+- Brushy Creek State Recreation Area, Lehigh – Austin Stewart, associate professor of art and visual culture, College of Design; and Omar De Kok-Mercado, natural resource ecology and management program coordinator, College of Agriculture and Life Sciences

-- Gull Point State Park, Okoboji – Paula Streeter, associate teaching professor of art and visual culture, College of Design
+- Gull Point State Park, Milford – Paula Streeter, associate teaching professor of art and visual culture, College of Design

 - Lacey-Keosauqua State Park, Keosauqua – Nancy Thompson, associate teaching professor of art and visual culture, College of Design

-- Lake Darling State Park, Mt.
-Pleasant – Rob Wallace, associate professor of ecology, evolution and organismal biology, College of Agriculture and Life Sciences / College of Liberal Arts and Sciences
+- Lake Darling State Park, Brighton – Rob Wallace, associate professor of ecology, evolution and organismal biology, College of Agriculture and Life Sciences / College of Liberal Arts and Sciences

 - Lake Macbride State Park, Solon – Firat Erdim, assistant professor of architecture, College of Design